 13. 6.
 Remote Management

-By default, the remote devices are not allowed to manage the modem router from the Internet.

-Follow the steps below to allow remote devices to manage the modem router.
+By default, remote devices are not allowed to manage the modem router from the Internet.
+You can enable remote management over HTTP and/or HTTPS if needed.
+HTTPS is a more secure way to access the router.